ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 The right way to think about these strategies when trading is in terms of their relation to [OCD]({% post_url 2021-06-29-trading-theses %}):

-1. Look to open cash secured puts _opportunistically_,
+1. Open cash secured puts _opportunistically_.
-2. spread your puts for _capital efficiency_,
+2. Spread your puts for _capital efficiency_.
-3. open a condor to _diversify_.
+3. Open a condor to _diversify_.